A completeness criterion for the common divisor graph on $p$-regular class sizes: Introduction

 Every group considered in the following discussion is tacitly assumed to be a finite group.
 A long-standing area of research within group theory is the study of the interconnection that exists between the algebraic structure of a group and the arithmetical properties of certain positive integers associated to it.
 In this framework, several graphs have been introduced to get a better understanding of these arithmetical features.
 For instance, if $X$ is a set of positive integers, then the \emph{common divisor graph} $\Gamma(X)$ is the simple undirected graph whose vertices are the numbers in $X$ strictly greater than 1, and two vertices are adjacent whenever they have a common prime divisor.
 Another graph that has revealed to be very useful is the \emph{prime graph} $\Delta(X)$, whose vertices are the prime divisors of any number in $X$, and two vertices are adjacent whenever there is some number in $X$ which is divisible by both primes.
 We refer the interested reader to the excellent survey \cite{Lewis} for results on this topic when $X$ is either the set of irreducible complex character degrees, or the set of class sizes.

 Several variations on the theme have appeared from the nineties up to nowadays.
 For instance, instead of focusing on the full set $X=cs(G)$ of class sizes of a group $G$, some smaller subsets have been considered.
 The goal is similar: to examine whether some local information about the group structure can still be read off from graph-theoretical properties of the corresponding subgraphs of $\Gamma(G):=\Gamma(cs(G))$ or $\Delta(G):=\Delta(cs(G))$.
-For example, if $cs_p(G)$ is the subset of class sizes of $p$-regular elements of a $p$-separable group $G$, for a given prime $p$, then the respective induced subgraphs $\Gamma_p(G):=\Gamma(cs_p(G))$ and $\Delta_p(G):=\Delta(cs_p(G))$ encode information about the $p$-structure of $G$ (cf. \cite{BFsurvey}).
-We point out that the common divisor graph $\Gamma_p(G)$ slightly differs with the graph on $p$-regular conjugacy classes mentioned in \cite{BFsurvey}: in that paper, the vertices are the non-central classes of $p$-regular elements of $G$, and there is an edge between two classes if their cardinalities have a common prime divisor.
-Nevertheless, it is easy to realise that this last graph can be transformed into $\Gamma_p(G)$ by collapsing all the classes with the same size into a single vertex; thus they have the same number of connected components, and the diameter of each component will be the same (except if it contains classes all of the same size).
-This fact will be utilised without further reference henceforth.
+For example, the subgraphs induced by the subset of class sizes of elements lying in a normal subgroup of $G$ give information on the normal structure of $G$ (\emph{cf.} \cite{BFM, RA}).
+Another instance of this fact is provided by the subset $cs_p(G)$ of class sizes of $p$-regular elements of $G$, for a given prime $p$, since the respective induced subgraphs $\Gamma_p(G):=\Gamma(cs_p(G))$ and $\Delta_p(G):=\Delta(cs_p(G))$ encode information about the $p$-structure of $G$ when it is $p$-soluble (see \cite{BF1, BF2, BFsurvey, LZ} and Remark \ref{graphs}).

 In this field of study, a central question that arises is the following: which sets of positive integers can occur as $cs_p(G)$ for some group $G$ and some prime $p$?
 The aim of this paper is to give an answer to this question via the following criterion for the graph $\Gamma_p(G)$ to be complete.